seynard/vcf_cleanup/README.md

 * AD = Allele Depth.
 Only informative reads counted.
 Used for calculating QD (see INFO fields).
 Sum of AD can be inferior to DP.
 * DP = depth for the given sample.
 * PGT = Phased Genotype.
 * PID = The PID contains the first site in the phased sites.
 For example, if sites 1,2,3 are phased, the PIDs for all the 3 sites will contain 1.
-See discussion about [read-backed phasing](https://gatkforums.broadinstitute.org/gatk/discussion/45/purpose-and-operation-of-read-backed-phasing).
 * **GQ** = Genotyping Quality: difference between the second lowest PL and the lowest PL (which is always 0.
 * PL = : normalized Phred-scaled likelihoods of the genotypes considered in the variant record for each sample.
 * PS : phase set.
 A phase set is defined as a set of phased genotypes to which this genotype belongs.